outlandishlizard/writeups/writeup/writeup.md

 ```

 The second label is also considerably longer in these queries-- they are all 63 characters, which is the maximum allowed length for a DNS label.
-All of this put together suggested to me that these labels might be sequential data in a multi-part message
+All of this put together suggested to me that these labels might be sequential data in a multi-part message.
+To check if this was the case, I tried modifying my code to concatenate together sequential messages with nonzero labels:

 ```python3